Robolabo/Mereli/README.md

 The configuration file is composed by the following main blocks:
 - `checkpoint_file`: name of the file where optimization checkpoints are stored.

+- `logging` : stores configuration variables related to runtime recording of simulation data.

+- `simulation` : general configuration and customization of the simulation.

 - `topology`: configuration of the artificial neural network.

 - `algorithm`: configuration of the algorithm that optimizes the previously specified ANN parameters.

 - `world`: configuration of the environment/world.

+- `virtual_space`: configuration related to the communication module based on virtual state spaces.
+Only required when the communication module is used

+The configuration files that can be used to reproduce the experiments of the IEEE Transactions of Cybernetics paper are the following:

+- Aggregation task:

+    * `config/IEEE_TCybPaper/Aggregation/aggregation_8.json` :

+- Formation task:

+    * `config/IEEE_TCybPaper/Formation/formation_triangle_6.json` :

+    * `config/IEEE_TCybPaper/Formation/formation_circle_9.json` : formation task with filled circle topology of 9 robots.

+    * `config/IEEE_TCybPaper/Formation/formation_square_9.json` : formation task with filled square topology of 9 robots.

+    * `config/IEEE_TCybPaper/Formation/formation_rhombus_9.json` : formation task with rhombus topology of 9 robots.

+    * `config/IEEE_TCybPaper/Formation/formation_circle_25.json` : formation task with filled circle topology of 25 robots.

+- Foraging task:

+    * `config/IEEE_TCybPaper/Foraging/foraging_8.json` : foraging task with 8 robots

+    * `config/IEEE_TCybPaper/Foraging/foraging_12.json` : foraging task with 8 robots

+    * `config/IEEE_TCybPaper/Foraging/foraging_20.json` : foraging task with 20 robots

+    * `config/IEEE_TCybPaper/Foraging/foraging_40.json` : foraging task with 40 robots

+These experiments can be executed as follows:

+`python main.py -f config/IEEE_TCybPaper/Foraging/foraging_8.json -Rer`

 Subsequently, the example configuration file in mereli/config/IEEE\_TCybPaper is explained step by step.